5 ways to automate defect reporting

 #1 - The basic check

-In practice: Take an office cleaning contractor with a crew doing an early-morning turnaround of a four-floor building.
+In practice: An office cleaning crew does an early-morning turnaround of a four-floor building.
 A cleaner finds a tap running in the third-floor kitchen that will not turn off.
 They open the canvas, pick "Leak or water damage", drop a pin on the kitchen, mark it "Needs attention", and type "hot tap by the dishwasher won't shut off, small puddle forming".
 Submit.
-The building's facilities manager has the report before the office even opens, with the exact spot pinned.
-No note left on a worktop, no message lost in a group chat, no waiting for the cleaner's shift to end.
+The building's facilities manager has the report before the office opens, with the exact spot pinned.
+No note left on a worktop, no message lost in a group chat.

 Steps included:

-- 1 single-choice step (5 options: Broken fitting or light, Leak or water damage, Damage to the building, Graffiti or vandalism, Other)
+- 1 single-choice step (fault type: Broken fitting or light, Leak or water damage, Damage to the building, Graffiti or vandalism, Other)

 - 1 location step (GPS pin on where the fault is)

-- 1 single-choice step (3 options: Minor, Needs attention, Urgent or unsafe)
+- 1 single-choice step (severity: Minor, Needs attention, Urgent or unsafe)

 - 1 text input (what you saw)